-Socialising plays a big part in ensuring you are living a happy and well-balanced life, whether it’s interacting with family, friends or even strangers, we would ordinarily have some form of socialisation each day.
-It is important that as we age our levels of socialisation don’t diminish in order to prevent loneliness occurring, and this is especially true for those living with dementia.
+Socialising plays a significant role in ensuring you live a happy and well-balanced life.
+Whether it’s interacting with family, friends, or even strangers, we would ordinarily engage in some form of socialisation each day.
+It is important that as we age, our levels of socialisation don’t diminish in order to prevent loneliness occurring, and this is especially true for those living with dementia.

-There are a wide variety of benefits to socialising, from reducing stress, improving mood, increasing positivity and motivation, along with building lasting connections.
+There are numerous benefits to socialising, including reducing stress, improving mood, increasing positivity and motivation, and building lasting connections.
 For someone living with dementia, as communication may become more challenging, a common concern is social isolation and loneliness occurring.
-In order to ensure your loved one remains socially active and maintains a level of interaction, there may be some considerations which need to be made.
+To ensure your loved one remains socially active and maintains a level of interaction, there are some considerations that need to be made.
 Here we will discuss some top tips for encouraging socialisation for someone living with dementia.

 5 Top Tips